-Want to watch 'The Adventures of Sherlock Holmes' on your TV or mobile device at home?
-Hunting down a streaming service to buy, rent, download, or view the Alfred L. Werker-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.
+Planning to watch 'The Adventures of Sherlock Holmes' on your favorite screen?
+Finding a streaming service to buy, rent, download, or watch the Alfred L. Werker-directed movie via subscription can be challenging, so we here at Moviefone want to help you out.

 'The Adventures of Sherlock Holmes' Release Dates